Softwareologists/feed-my-ledger/README.md

 - Rust (version 1.60 or higher)
 - Google Cloud account with Sheets API enabled
 - OAuth2 credentials for Google Sheets API
+- Rustfmt and Clippy (install with `rustup component add rustfmt clippy`)

 ## Installation
 Add the following to your Cargo.toml: